aphrc-dswb/dswb-open-science-capacity-wg/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct (CoC)

-**NOTE: PLEASE UPDATE THIS FOR YOUR OWN REPO**
+**This is not an approved CoC for this repository - we will confirm a group-approved CoC soon!**

 > Code of Conduct, commonly abbreviated as “CoC”, is a set of rules outlining the social norms, rules, & responsibilities of an individual project, party or organization.

-*This is an example of a Code of Conduct (CoC) provided as a starting point for an open source project.
-When reusing this repo, you should edit and adapt this to meet the needs of your specific team.
-If you want to apply an institutional CoC to a project repo make sure that all members involved are employees of the same organisation, such as for the Turing.
-When external members are involved, you might want to use a hybrid approach, as used by the [Open Research Community Management Team](https://github.com/alan-turing-institute/open-research-community-management/blob/main/CODE_OF_CONDUCT.md#122-if-the-breach-is-considered-outside-the-scope-of-this-code-of-conduct).
-There are many more examples to choose from, so please also check other sources.*

 This Code of Conduct document outlines our expectations for participants within the team as well as this online repository (project).
-We also provide steps to reporting any concern, uncomfortable situation or unacceptable behaviour by other participants.
+We also provide steps for reporting any concern, uncomfortable situation or unacceptable behaviour by other participants.
 We are committed to providing a welcoming, collaborative and inspiring experience for all and expect our code of conduct to be honoured.